 What a great Summer!
 These past few months have been great for professional and personal growth.
-Coming into the season of Summer 2019, I gave myself three specific goals:

 The sketchnoting workshop was enjoyable because it made me conceptualize content in a straight-forward manner.
 Thanks to additional practice, sketchnoting has become an enjoyable alternative to traditional note-taking.

 Another enjoyable event was the Summer Innovation Series hosted by Kenzie Academy.
 This series featured guest speakers Eric Bahn and Jeff Hoffman.
 Eric is a Venture Capitalist and CEO of Hustle Fund while Jeff is an entrepreneur and founder of priceline.com.
 It was great to have the opportunity to listen and learn from two inspirational individuals.
 The presentation was a panel discussion, so I had the privilege of hearing both guests offer their best advice and life experiences.
 A few key takeaways included how to meet people in the tech industry and how to create the ideal career path.

 Eric Bahn’s Keys to Success and Jeff Hoffman’s Wise Words